NoxFly/nfpm/README.md

 # Choose the project language (c/CPP):
 # (cpp is chosen if you hit Enter with blank value)
 ```

+Note : specifying a name during the `nf new` command via the `--name` argument does not allow spaces in it.
+Don't worry, you'll can change it later thanks a dedicated command (see below).

 #### Files generation